Note 8 Release Date Still Unsure? Predictions For The New Samsung Galaxy Note Device Unveiled

 The Note 8 release date has yet to be pinpointed but fans of the Samsung Galaxy phablet line are already wondering what is in store for them this year after the entire Note 7 blunder.

 Samsung users have declined over the past couple of months because of the loudest and most troublesome controversy that the South Korean smartphone maker has ever experienced.
-Despite this, the company is still pursuing the Galaxy Note line of phablets with the upcoming Note 8 release that has been set on the third quarter of 2017.
+Despite this, the company is still pursuing the Galaxy Note line of phablets with the upcoming Note 8 release that has been set for the third quarter of 2017.

-While Samsung remained quite since December 2016, the rumor mill about the Galaxy Note 8 continue to churn with the latest ones predicting that the Galaxy Note 7’s successor won’t be released as a shadow of the highly anticipated flagship device called the Galaxy X per a report from Value Walk.
+While Samsung has remained quiet since December 2016, the rumor mill about the Galaxy Note 8 continues to churn with the latest ones predicting that the Galaxy Note 7’s successor won’t be released as a shadow of the highly anticipated flagship device called the Galaxy X, per a report from Value Walk.

 However, while some speculate that Samsung decided to create a new flagship to overcome the shame the Note 7 brought, there seem to be no evidence that the Korean company is giving up on it just yet.